-These two statements report SURA's net position.
+The Statements of Net Position and Activities report SURA's net position.
 You can think of SURA's net position, the difference between assets (what the citizens own) and liabilities (what the citizens owe) as one way to measure SURA's financial health, or financial position.
 Over time, increases or decreases in SURA's net position is one indicator of whether its financial health is improving or deteriorating.